Your 24-Point Checklist for Better Blog Posts

 While there are a lot of to-do items on this list that will apply to most bloggers, my biggest recommendation is to sit down and write your own.

-Amanda Hicken is a media relations manager with PR Newswire for Journalists.
+Amanda Hicken is a former media relations manager with PR Newswire for Journalists.
 Follow her at @ADHicken for tweets about the media, comic books, and her love of Cleveland.